Our Musical Director

 Sadness when Craig left turned to relieved joy when Katie Teage accepted the position to lead us.
 Like Craig, Katie brought with her a wealth of musical experience not only in leading choirs, but in arranging, composing and promoting the joy of singing.
 With Katie, the choir continued to grow in confidence, and our membership also grew.

 Katie also sings with the London Vocal Project, and introduced us to the jazz style of singing.
-We also met some of her singing colleagues when they stepped in to lead us, if Katie was unable to be there.
+We met some of her singing colleagues when they stepped in to lead us, if Katie was unable to be there.

 In January 2019, Hart and Soul Choir moved our practice venue to Hanslope Village Hall, in Hartwell’s neighbouring village.
 As a third of members were already from Hanslope we immediately felt at home, and have gained several more singers from the village.